nitrain/nitrain/README.md

 ## Quickstart

-Here is a canonical example of using nitrain to a semantic segmentation model.
-Notice how easy it is to map image files from a local folder and then sample batches of augmented, 2D slices from 3D images.
-There is also a large collection of model architectures and a convenient model trainer.
+Here is an example of using nitrain to a semantic segmentation model that demonstrates much of the core functionality.

 ```python
 import nitrain as nt